Will the UK recognise my marriage if it took place abroad?

 Is it better to divorce in the UK or abroad?

-The UK, particularly England and Wales, is known for awarding generous financial settlements, especially in cases involving high-net-worth individuals.
+The UK, especially England and Wales, is also known for awarding larger financial settlements in high-net-worth cases.
+This makes it a popular choice for internationally mobile couples.

-If you choose to divorce in another country, the outcomes may be different.
-Some jurisdictions do not recognise prenuptial agreements and may favour the financially stronger party.
-Even worse, their processes may be more complex.
+If you divorce in another country, the outcome can be different.
+Some countries may not recognise prenuptial agreements or may favour the higher-earning partner.
+The process can also be more complex and less predictable.

-Overall, divorcing abroad can be more cost-effective, but the outcome may be less favourable for the lower-earning spouse.
-So, you be the judge.
+While divorcing abroad may cost less, the final outcome may not be as favourable for the lower-earning spouse.

 Pro Tip: Before making a decision, seek legal counsel in both countries, especially if international property, pensions, or custody issues are involved.
-Also, if you’re not ready for a divorce, you can apply for a legal separation where you both are still legally married but live apart.
+If you are not yet ready for a full divorce, you may also consider a legal separation, where both parties remain legally married but live apart.

 What problems might arise when divorcing in the UK after marrying abroad?